FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 Our project's physical structure is very simple and relies in only one block.
 Since all of the app information is stored in a local database, our app will only execute queries to select, update and insert conferences on the SQLite database.

-We choose use SQLite database due to its simplicity and the good integration with flutter.
+We chose to use SQLite database due to its simplicity and the good integration with flutter.

 ---